data4development/dataworkbench-cluster/docs/setup/cluster.md

 Set up a specific external IP address for a specific tenant/deployment environment.

 Set up VPC peering between the Kubernetes cluster and the MongoDB cluster, to allow direct access from containers to the Mongo databases.

+### Email service

+To enable sending of email notifications, the system needs to be able to reach an SMTP relay server.

+When running in a GSuite environment, it is possible to [use Google's SMTP relay service](https://support.google.com/a/answer/2956491).

+* Set up a firewall rule for the cluster to enable outgoing traffic, [see for instance these instructions](https://cloud.google.com/compute/docs/tutorials/sending-mail/).
+* [Follow the instructions of the SMTP relay service](https://support.google.com/a/answer/2956491) to enable sending email from specified IP addresses in GSuite Admin.